IT Services for Retired Staff

 On request, staff can continue to use their UCC staff email on retirement.
-A once off request for continued access can be made through the IT service desk portal https://servicedesk.ucc.ie or by contacting the desk via email or phone, https://www.ucc.ie/en/it/services/helpdesk/.
-The request can be submitted in advance of retirement to avoid an interruption to service.
+For newly retired staff or staff approaching retirement, a once off request for continued access can be made through the IT service desk portal https://servicedesk.ucc.ie or by contacting the desk via email or phone, https://www.ucc.ie/en/it/services/helpdesk/.
+This is not required for retired staff who are already using this service.

 Please note that the default position is for accounts to close 60 days after retirement, unless otherwise notified to IT Services, and to allow the staff member time to save data that may need to be retained.
 Reminders of any expiration will be emailed in advance.

 On retirement, staff email addresses are moved from their department/school staff distribution list to the Retired staff list.
 Please note that a service for continued UCC community engagement is also available through the UCC internal communications platform WorkVivo, see below.

 Because of the way Microsoft now licence their products, the licence applied to the email accounts of retired staff provides only web browser access to the mailbox from a regular computer or laptop but continues to provide full access through a mail application such as Microsoft Outlook on a smartphone or tablet only.

 Retired staff can request a full Microsoft licence from their Department/School (currently €100 per annum) that provides full Outlook access to email on their desktop or laptop computer, particularly if they continue to participate in the activities of their department/school.
 The department/school manager can request an account upgrade by using the IT Services Sponsored account online process https://www.ucc.ie/en/it/services/logonaccounts/

 Retired staff who continue to use their UCC logon account, can continue to avail of the universities Wi-Fi service, Eduroam, while on campus, and at all other Eduroam services available globally.